tofis/DeepMoCap/README.md

 3. [Citation](#citation)

 ## Testing
-For testing purposes, the data should be appropriately formed and the DeepMoCap FCN model should be placed to ["testing/model"](/testing/model/).
+For testing, please visit ["testing/"](/testing/) where a Python srcript will allow you to extract 3D optical data from colorized depth and 3D optical flow input.
+The data should be appropriately formed and the DeepMoCap FCN model should be placed to ["testing/model"](/testing/model/).
 To get the model, please contact the owner of the repository via github or email (tofis@iti.gr).

 ![Logo](http://www.deepmocap.com/img/3D_all.png)